ngominhtrungit/flutter_link_nav/README.md

 # flutter_link_nav

-Combining Navigator with Deep Links (Android) and Universal Links (iOS) in Flutter
+Combining Navigator with Deep Links (Android), Universal Links (iOS, macOS) in Flutter

 ## How to config
 ### First, example config with schema `example.vn`: